KashturiV/IQ-Test/README.md

 An android application created by MIT APP INVENTOR

-Patented an IQ Test for adolescences to measure their intelligence within 20 questions
+Patented an IQ Test for adolescents to measure their intelligence within 20 questions